Authentication - Backend Server

 The token refresh operation can fail for the following reasons:

-- The refresh token’s expiration time has been exceeded.
+- The refresh token has expired.

 - The refresh token has been revoked.